AP European History

-Registration Deadline: Enrollment is open for the 2018-19 academic year.
-Class is limited to 20 students.
-Students may be accepted after the deadline if there are still openings in the class.
+Registration Deadline: Enrollment is open for the 2018-19 academic year and will close September 1st.
+Class is limited to 18 students.

 Who should apply: Motivated home-schooled students in grades 10-12 who wish to take the AP European History exam and are willing to devote 8-10 hours a week to study, including a substantial amount of reading and writing.
 It is also important that applicants are willing to actively participate in this course.

 - Western Civilization Since 1300, Alternate Volume: AP Edition (9th edition) - Jackson J. Spielvogel ISBN-13: 978-1285436692 ISBN-10: 1285436695

 - Sources of the Western Tradition, Vol. II: From the Renaissance to the Present (9th edition) - Marvin Perry

 - Cracking the AP European History Exam, 2017 Edition - The Princeton Review ISBN-10: 1101919930 ISBN -13: 978-1101919934

 Class description: This is a college-level course which investigates the cultural, intellectual, political, social, and economic history of Europe through four chronological periods from the Renaissance to the present, and is structured around five course themes: 1) Interaction of Europe and the World, 2) Poverty and Prosperity, 3) Objective Knowledge and Subjective Visions, 4) States and other Institutions of Power, and 5) Individual and Society.
 In addition to gaining factual knowledge, such as basic chronology and major events, students will master key concepts, develop historical thinking skills, examine primary and secondary sources, develop writing skills, and practice both short answer questions and document-based questions in preparation for the AP European History exam given in May 2018.
 All students are expected to take this exam.